Gender in Danish and Swedish: Overview

 Historically, nouns in standard Danish and Swedish, like other Germanic languages, had one of three grammatical genders: masculine, feminine, or neuter.
 Over time the feminine and masculine genders merged into a common gender.
-A common gender is also partly used in some variants of Dutch, but in Dutch the merge is incomplete, with some vestiges in pronouns.
+A common gender is also partly used in some variants of Dutch, but in Dutch, the merger is incomplete, with some vestiges in pronouns.
 Swedish also has deviations from a complete common gender.
-Danish has no such vestiges since unlike Dutch and German, it does not use the same pronouns for objects and people, but like English, it has natural gender personal pronouns for people and separate grammatical gender pronouns for objects and animals.
+Danish has no such vestiges since unlike Dutch and German, it does not use the same pronouns for objects and people, but like English, Danish has natural gender personal pronouns for people and separate grammatical gender pronouns for objects and animals.

-Whereas standard Danish and Swedish are very similar in regard to noun genders, many dialects of those languages have separate numbers of grammatical genders from only one to up to three.
-Norwegian, while similar to those languages, uses three genders in its standard versions, but some dialects, like that of Bergen as well as the Riksmål variety of Bokmål, use two.
+Standard Danish and Swedish are very similar in regard to noun genders, but many dialects of those languages have different numbers of grammatical genders from one to three.
+Norwegian, while similar to those languages, uses three genders in its standard versions, but some dialects, like that of Bergen and the Riksmål variety of Bokmål, use two.

 History and dialects

 Around 1300 CE, Danish had three grammatical genders.
 Masculine nouns formed definite versions with -in (e.g.: dawin 'the day', hæstin 'the horse'), feminine with -æn (kunæn 'the woman', næsæn 'the nose'), and neuter with either -æt or -it (barnæt 'the child', skipit 'the ship').
 In some dialects, like East Jutlandic, Copenhagen and Stockholm, the -in and -æn suffixes merged to -en forms thereby losing the distinction in definite endings between the two.
 Nonetheless, pronouns continued to distinguish between the grammatical genders for some time, as han referred to nouns of the masculine gender, and likewise hun (Da.) / hon (Swedish) was used for nouns of the feminine gender.

-During the early modern period, this last distinction disappeared as well, as inanimates and beings perceived as lacking biological gender came to be referred to with a new pronoun den 'it', originally a demonstrative meaning 'that', and han and hun became reserved for beings perceived as having biological gender, like English he and she.
+During the early modern period, the last distinction disappeared as well, as inanimate nouns became perceived as lacking biological gender and came to be referred to with a new pronoun den 'it', originally a demonstrative meaning 'that', and han and hun became reserved for beings perceived as having biological gender, like English he and she.

 Other dialects have kept the gender distinction in the definite suffixes, like Insular Danish, in which only the feminine suffix became -en while masculine form lost the n and became -i (dawi 'the day', katti 'the cat'), and Norwegian and most Swedish dialects, in which the masculine suffix became -en but the feminine suffix lost the n and became -a (mora 'the mother').

 Grammar

 Pronouns

-Like in English, accusative and dative cases are merged to one objective case and is only marked on object pronouns.
+Like in English, the accusative and dative cases are merged to one objective case and is marked only for object pronouns.